doing computational work

 I put myself in the mindset of “I am going to be looking at this a year from now, and I will not remember what I did”.
-I write consciously for my future self.
+I write consciously for my future self, knowing that my future self is busy and impatient.
 Similarly my software code is littered with comments like “you’re going to want to rewrite this because it looks wrong but don’t, because it’s right, and here’s why…” When I was getting started in science I thought I was going to remember everything I did (and for the most part, I did!).
 I thought the purpose of my notebook was for my advisor to look at what I did.
-But I have never once had any advisor look at my notebooks, whereas after 30+ years in science, I’ve gone back innumerable times looking for something I know I knew once (and often failed).
+But I have never once had any advisor look at my notebooks.
+On the other hand, I’ve gone back innumerable times looking for something I know I knew once (and often failed to find it).
 Now I realize my notebook system isn’t for anyone else.
 It’s an extension of my own memory.

 one notebook to rule them all

 I only keep one notebook at a time, for everything: research, notes, ideas, to-do lists, planning trips I have to take, angry interventional diatribes against myself, and so on.
-I used to keep multiple notebooks for different things, but this was crazy.
+I used to keep multiple notebooks for different things, but this didn’t work.
 I never had the right notebook with me when I want it.
-My notebook is a chronological diary.
+Now my notebook is a chronological diary.
 I remember things better that way, in context of everything I was doing at the time.

 I keep a table of contents, with one descriptive line per page.
 I can scan quickly through years of work through these tables of contents.
 Because it’s all chronological and in context of everything else I’m doing, and because I do this kind of scan so often, it ends up being a kind of memory palace trick.
 I end up burning the structure of my notebooks into my memory.

-I’m compulsive about everything, down to brands of pens and pencils, but I’ll spare you.
-The important thing is to use permanent ink, not pencil for your notes.
+I’m compulsive about everything, down to brands of pens and mechanical pencils and chalk, but I’ll spare you.
+The important thing is to use permanent ink, not pencil for your main notes.
 Your notes need to last decades, and they need to survive disasters like coffee spills.

 People will tell you you’re not supposed to carry the laboratory notebook outside the laboratory, to minimize the risk of losing or damaging it.
 This is a rule I routinely violate, mostly because I work everywhere with my laptop.
 I carry my notebook and laptop everywhere – airplanes, coffee shops, conferences – so I’m assuming those risks.